awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Connecting.Java.md

 }
 ```

-## Manually Constructing an IAM Authentication Token<a name="UsingWithRDS.IAMDBAuth.Connecting.Java.AuthToken2"></a>
+## Manually constructing an IAM authentication token<a name="UsingWithRDS.IAMDBAuth.Connecting.Java.AuthToken2"></a>

 In Java, the easiest way to generate an authentication token is to use `RdsIamAuthTokenGenerator`\.
 This class creates an authentication token for you, and then signs it using AWS signature version 4\.
-For more information, see [Signature Version 4 Signing Process](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) in the *AWS General Reference\.*
+For more information, see [Signature version 4 signing process](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) in the *AWS General Reference\.*

 However, you can also construct and sign an authentication token manually, as shown in the following code example\.